MobileLLM/conv_relu_plus_plus/README.md

 # Code for "ConvReLU++: Reference-based Lossless Acceleration of Conv-ReLU Operations for Mobile Deep Vision"

 This repo contains three frameworks code, including Pytorch, TFlite-micro and NCNN.
-Please download pre-trained models and datasets according to our paper.
-After downloading all codes and assests, compile NCNN and TFlite-micro for reproduce the experiment results.
+Please refer to instructions in each folder(ncnn_src/pytorch_src/tflite-micro_src)

 # Directory Structure